There are many local parks in South Gloucestershire with a range of activities and events for families to enjoy.

 Address: Broad Street, Staple Hill, BS16 5PJ.

 Kingswood Park is an urban park with a mixture of facilities for leisure, recreation and sport.
-This includes a play area, tennis courts, public toilets, bowls club and sports pitches.
+This includes a play area, tennis courts, public toilets, bowls club.
 The park hosts many community events throughout the year.
-Past events have included South Gloucestershire’s 2019 Armed Forces Day.
+Past events have included South Gloucestershire’s 2019 Armed Forces Day and annual Fun in the Park celebration.

 Address: High Street, Kingswood, BS15 4AD.